Nikolas Farantouris: Legal career

 Nikolas Farantouris has been practicing law since 2001.
 He worked with Legal & Compliance Department of Goldman Sachs in London and with the international law firm Norton Rose LLP in London, Brussels and Athens, specialising in EU law, anti-trust, shipping law, banking law and energy regulation.
 He has served as the Member of the Board, Head of Legal and Chairman of the Board of the Public Gas Corporation of Greece (DEPA) SA and Chairman of the Legal Affairs Committee of EUROGAS, the association of energy companies in Europe, contributing to energy policy and market regulation in Europe.

 As General Counsel and Chief Legal Adviser of DEPA, Dr. Farantouris played a pivotal role in a landmark international arbitration case before the ICC Arbitration Court in Stockholm.
 The case involved renegotiating the natural gas supply price with the Turkish energy company BOTAS.
 Under his leadership, DEPA secured a significant revision of the gas pricing formula based on the weighted average import price in Germany, achieving retroactive compensation of approximately $200 million.
 The total compensation awarded to DEPA by the court was subsequently paid in full by BOTAS, marking a major victory for the Greek energy sector and setting a precedent in regional energy negotiations.

 Political career

-Nikolas Farantouris is an active member of the Coalition of the Left (Syriza) party in Greece with a significant political presence.
-In the national elections of May and June 2023, he was a candidate for MP with SYRIZA in the single-member constituency of Cephalonia islands and Ithaca, where he achieved one of the best scores for his party in Greece.
+Nikolas Farantouris was an active member of the Coalition of the Radical Left (Syriza).
+In the national elections of May and June 2023, he was a candidate for Syriza in the single-member constituency of Cephalonia.

-He ran with SYRIZA in the 2024 European Parliament elections and was successfully elected as a Member of the European Parliament (MEP).
-In November 2024, Dr. Farantouris was also a candidate for the presidency of SYRIZA, demonstrating his commitment to leadership within the party and its future direction.
+He again ran for Syriza in the 2024 European Parliament election and was elected one of the party's four MEPs.
+In the 2024 Syriza leadership election, Farantouris received 3,531 votes (5.1%) and was eliminated.

+On 7 January 2026, he was expelled from Syriza after saying that he would "welcome" the establishment of a new political party by Maria Karystianou, a Thessaloniki doctor who lost her daughter in the Tempi train crash and later became a prominent activist for the victims' families.
+On 30 April 2026, he joined PASOK and the Progressive Alliance of Socialists and Democrats (S&D).